 - Constant flux of merging traffic clogs up on and off ramps

 With almost 500 accidents in 4-years at the Mass Pike exchange alone, I-495 has earned a reputation for being one of the most dangerous roads in Massachusetts.
-The heavy traffic from trucks and big-rigs passing through and the exit hopping suburban traffic form a potent mixture that can spell trouble for distracted or impaired drivers.
+The heavy traffic from trucks and big-rigs passing through, along with the exit hopping suburban traffic, forms a potent mixture that can spell trouble for distracted or impaired drivers.

 #1 State Route 24

 The main connecting route for several major southeastern cities to the Boston metropolitan area is Route 24.
 Although relatively short at 40 miles, Route 24 is under a constant deluge of commuter traffic.
 Offering little in the way of twists and turns, this straight shot suffers from design problems and reckless drivers.

 - The antiquated road is narrow, with short and dangerous merge lanes

 - Police cite frequent speeding and distracted commuters

 - Frequent weaving in and out of lanes by hurried drivers